bumble-tech/appyx-codelabs/codelabs/markdown/appyx-navigation.md

 ```

+This will allow it to have a `navModel`, and actually change its own navigation destinations.

+### Resolving navigation targets

 `ParentNode` expects us to implement the abstract method `resolve`.
-This is the way we link our navigation targets to other nodes.
+This is the way we associate our navigation targets to actual `Node` instances.

+The good news is we don't even need another `Node` – we can use simple placeholders until we build one.

-For now we'll add a simple implementation for this function.
-Let's use the `node(buildContext) { modifier -> ...}` method to define some placeholders for the time being -- we'll soon make them more appealing.
+Let's use the `node(buildContext) { modifier -> ...}` method to do that as a first step – we'll soon make it more appealing!

 ```
 override fun resolve(navTarget: NavTarget, buildContext: BuildContext) =